-The Software generator source generates fully configurable standard signals like sine, block and triangle.
+The Software generator or SoftGen source generates fully configurable standard signals like sine, block and triangle.
 All properties of these standard signals can be adjusted.
 The output signal of the Software generator source can be displayed in a graph or a meter and it can be used as source for I/Os and other sinks.

 Properties and actions

 To control the behavior of the SoftGen source, several properties and actions are available.
 These can be accessed through a popup menu which is shown when the source is right clicked in the object tree.
 The properties can also be accessed through its settings window which is shown when the source is double clicked.

 The Signal type can be selected from several standard signals: